oaerobert/Dissertation/README.md

 # Dissertation
-Quantifying the Effect of Renewable Generation on UK Electricity Price Volatility: an Econometric and Machine Learning Approach
-# Quantifying the Effect of Renewable Generation on UK Electricity Price Volatility
-## An Econometric and Machine Learning Approach

----

 # Quantifying the Effect of Renewable Generation on UK Electricity Price Volatility
 ## An Econometric and Machine Learning Approach